bruceravel/demeter/documentation/Athena/params/defaults.rst

 Default parameter values
 ========================

-How Athena determines its default values
+How ATHENA determines its default values
 ----------------------------------------

 When data is imported in :demeter:`athena`, all parameters are set to